carlosdg/SimplePerceptron/README.md

 </p>
 <p>
-    In a very abstract level a perceptron is just a mathematical model that tries to describe how real single neuron behaves.
+    In a very abstract level a perceptron is just a mathematical model that tries to describe how a real single neuron behaves.
 In this model a neuron receives various inputs (the features of an element), does some operation with those (a weighted sum) and if the result of that pass some threshold, it outputs the final result.
 This last part is the activation function, it seems that real neurons doesn't always propagates an output, only when the weighted sum